esheldon/nsim/config/README.md

 - sim-gg01 shear=0.08
     - run-gg01r01 all standard 80,400,200
     - run-gg01r02 importance sampling
+    - run-gg01r03
+        - conjecture is that we need more samples not to get the tails but to see the spikiness of the prior.
+And the mcmc sampler may not be able to sample it?
+Who knows.
+        - so try applying the prior after to see if we can get some of the spikiness
+        - not remarkably better, but noiser and might need to sample more to see spikiness of prior.
+    - run-gg01r04 increase nstep to 800 to see if I can get more spikiness and improve shear recovery.
+Expect of order 4 hours to finish, 10pm.

 # some of these are old names from old shapesim stuff
 - nsim-eg01